cstkennedy/cs330-examples/Review-09-Java-Shapes/README.md

   1. compile the Java source code
   2. build a Jar file
-  3. run the compiled code with all necessary command line argument.
+  3. run the compiled code with all necessary command line arguments

 ## Reports & Project Website

 Example 6 includes JBake as a Gradle plugin.
-Run `./gradlew jbake` to generate a static website with documentation and reports.
+Run `./gradlew bake` to generate a static website with documentation and reports.
 Open `build/jbake/home.html` in your web browser.